ravomaniry/dashboard-esp32-v0/README_MODULES.md

 # ESP32 Vehicle Dashboard - Modular Structure

 This project has been refactored into a modular architecture for better organization, maintainability, and reusability.
-The ESP32 acts as a **pure sensor data transmitter** - it reads vehicle sensors and sends data to the Android app via Bluetooth, with no display output.
+The ESP32 acts as a **pure sensor data transmitter** - it receives vehicle sensor data from multiple Arduinos via dual serial communication and sends consolidated data to the Android app via Bluetooth, with no display output.
 This creates a lightweight, power-efficient system focused solely on data collection and transmission.

 ## Project Structure